Concerned: Plot

 Following this, Gordon returns to the Citadel, unwillingly aiding Freeman in his journey up the Citadel and influencing the plot of the game.
 As Freeman is pursuing Dr. Breen to his teleporter, Frohman is about to kill Freeman—but he pauses to come up with the perfect one-liner for the occasion, causing him to run out of time; Dr. Breen's teleporter explodes and Frohman is flung off the Citadel peak by the explosion.
 Dr. Breen also survives, having fallen from the Citadel onto a pile of dead Combine soldiers.
 However, Frohman falls right onto Breen, killing him.
 Gordon himself is only seriously injured.
 Baffled by his ability to survive, he realizes through a flashback that he has been under "Buddha Mode", a cheat code which prevents his health points from dropping below one throughout the comic's duration.
 Frohman inadvertently turns off the mode, and even spoils an opportunity to be rescued by a group of Vortigaunts, as both Gordon Freeman and Alyx Vance are at the start of Episode One.
-In the end, Frohman dies unceremoniously, while survivors of the City 17 uprising find him dead.
+In the end, Frohman dies unceremoniously, with survivors of the City 17 uprising finding his dead body before moving on.